ikreymer/pywb-ia/README.md

 pywb IA Tools
 =============

-This project contains the setup for running pywb web archive replay system with the Internet Archive web archives.
+This project contains the setup for running [pywb web archive replay system](http://github.com/ikreymer/pywb) with the Internet Archive web archives.

 It is still in experimental/alpha phase and should only be used for testing replay only.

 ## Installation

-`pip install -r requirements.txt` which includes installing latest pywb and uwsgi.
+`pip install -r requirements.txt` which includes installing latest pywb and uwsgi and gevent.

-Run with `uwsgi uwsgi.ini`
+Run with `uwsgi uwsgi.ini` (The current default is gevent+uwsgi but feel free to modify `uwsgi.ini` as needed)

 ## Available Tools